riccardobernardi/distributed-sudoku-solver/README.md

 The downloading of the data can be activated or deactivated using: "DOWNLOAD_DATA = False".

+All the data above can be activated by putting "WEBSCRAPED" constant equal to True.

+After some other searches I've found an immense repository of sudokus provided by the very famous Kaggle website, also this is available to be used in this project, it is activated by putting to True the constant "LOAD_KAGGLE".
+I noticed that this dataset performs many times better than the webscraped one because all the puzzles reside on a single ".csv" file so the cost of IO is low w.r.t. to the webscraped data that is segmented into many litlle files.

 Other function that are used are:

 ```python